HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/api/index.md

 The people service APIs are categorized into the following sections:

-- Authentication: APIs related to user authentication and session management.
+- **Authentication**: APIs related to user authentication and session management.
-- Profiles: APIs related to managing user profiles, including creating, updating, and deleting profiles.
+- **Profiles**: APIs related to managing user profiles, including creating, updating, and deleting profiles.
-- Schema: APIs related to managing profile attributes and schema definitions.
+- **Schema**: APIs related to managing profile attributes and schema definitions.
-- Custom fields: APIs related to managing custom fields for user profiles.
+- **Custom fields**: APIs related to managing custom fields for user profiles.
-- Images and media: APIs related to managing profile images and media content.
+- **Images and media**: APIs related to managing profile images and media content.
-- Tags: APIs related to managing tags for user profiles.
+- **Tags**: APIs related to managing tags for user profiles.
-- Search: APIs related to searching for user profiles based on specific criteria.
+- **Search**: APIs related to searching for user profiles based on specific criteria.
-- Privacy: APIs related to managing user privacy settings and data protection.
+- **Privacy**: APIs related to managing user privacy settings and data protection.
-- Federation and user directories: APIs related to integrating with external user directories and federated identity providers.
+- **Federation and user directories**: APIs related to integrating with external user directories and federated identity providers.
-- Utils: Utility APIs for common tasks and operations.
+- **Utils**: Utility APIs for common tasks and operations.
-- Probes: Health check APIs for monitoring the service status and availability.
+- **Probes**: Health check APIs for monitoring the service status and availability.

 ## OpenAPI and Swagger Explorer